fabiovin/vg-docker-gn/README.md

      - vagrant-proxyconf (2.0.10, global)
      - vagrant-reload (0.0.1, global)
      - vagrant-vbguest (0.29.0, global)

 _NOTE_: to show installed plugins, exec `$ vagrant plugin list`

 ## Execution

+Execute `$ vagrant up` to initialize (and provision only the first time) the Ubuntu VM with Docker

 ## Tips